Living on the Road Doesn’t Have to Mean Van Life

-When people hear “living on the road,” they usually picture van life.
+When you hear “living on the road,” you probably picture van life.
 A converted van.
 Tiny space.
 Driving from place to place.
 Waking up somewhere new every day.
 And while that’s one version of living on the road, it’s not the only way to do it.

 For us, living on the road for the last five years has looked more like normal life, just somewhere else.
 Longer stays.
 Everyday routines.
 Grocery runs, workdays, and favorite spots in places we’ve never been before.

 In this post, we’re sharing why living on the road doesn’t have to mean van life, and what it can look like instead.
-This is part of our “Living on the Road” series.
-You can read the rest of the posts here:
+This post is part of our “Living on the Road” series.
+You can read the rest here:

 How Life on the Road Started for Us